eriqande/sisg-mcmc-opengl-computer-demos/README.md

 cd sisg-mcmc-opengl-computer-demos
 git submodule init
 git submodule update
-./configure --without-x  # --without-x is for Macs.
-Leave that off for *nix make
+./configure --bindir=$(pwd)/MCMC_Demos --without-x  # --without-x is for Macs.
+Leave that off for Linux make make install
 ```

+That will put all the program binaries into the directory MCMC_Demos.
+This then should be a directory with all the
+programs, data files, and GFMCMC "view" files needed to run the demos.

 Further instructions on how to use the compiled programs (as well as supporting files, etc) are forthcoming.